 Every Thanksgiving feast needs the perfect pairing of libations.
 Choose from award-winning reds, whites, and sparking wines from Silver Coast Winery.
 Looking to toast the holiday with a cocktail?
 Shake up a Bridgtini, a popular recipe in the Old Bridge Historical Society’s cookbook, which combines vodka, cranberry juice, peach schnapps, and a dash of bubbly for a festive toast to the holiday season.

 Enjoy your peachy beverage with another recipe from the Old Bridge Historical Society’s cookbook and try your hand at a Cranberry Apple Casserole, a delicious seasonal dessert that pairs perfectly with the Calabash Moscato from Silver Coast Winery.
 Make sure to check the hours for both Silver Coast before heading to pick up libations as hours are likely to change the week of Thanksgiving!

-Dine-in or Takeout on Thanksgiving in Brunswick
+Dine-in or Takeout on Thanksgiving in the Brunswick Islands

 An After-Dinner Adventure